Profu-AB/martes_doc/setup_git.md

 ## setting up git in linux
 1. update the .env file so that contains your email and your name
 2. run the script setupgit.sh
+3. go
-3. got to https://github.com/settings/keys and paste the ssh-key here this step requires that you are logged in in github and have access to the repo.
+ to https://github.com/settings/keys and paste the ssh-key here
+    this step requires that you are logged in in github and have access to the repo.
 You also need to setup authenticator.